angelrodes/cosoilcal/README.md

 Cosmogenic soil production rate calculator for samples in a variable-density profile.
 Angel Rodes, SUERC, 2019

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation (www.fsf.org).

 Citation:
 Rodés, Á.; Evans, D.L.
 (2020) Cosmogenic soil production rate calculator,MethodsX, Volume 7, Article number 100753.
 ISSN 2215-0161,